-In December of 2010 the journal Pediatrics published data that is reported in this article from the Detroit News with stats on sledding injuries.
+In December of 2010 the journal Pediatrics published data on sledding injuries.
 The American Academy of Orthopaedic Surgeons has a position paper on sledding and you may also be able to find a copy of the study by John R. Tongue that

 concludes that many sledding injuries could be avoided with helmets and recommends bicycle helmets for sledders up to age 12.

 If you have experienced the shaken-up mental state called "sled head" after a day of sledding or tobaganing, you should be looking into the same concussion dialogue that football players are concerned about.
 We now know that repeated sub-concussive events can cause lasting damage and lead to mental losses.
 A helmet does not protect against the vibration that causes sled head.

 Articles appeared in 1998 on soccer head injuries based on a study in the November issue of the journal Neurology.
 A Dutch and American study of 80 long-term soccer players in their mid-twenties showed that they score poorly on tests of memory, planning and visual processing.
 The researchers believe that is the product of repeatedly heading the ball or colliding with other players or goalposts.
 The article reports that concussions are as frequent in soccer as American football.
 The impairment of mental function found was probably too subtle to be obvious to most people except perhaps family members.
 Since that article appeared it has become evident that the injury prevention community is not sure that the data can be interpreted that way.
 But in March of 2004 a new study by Dr. Scott Delaney showed from statistical analysis of emergency room data that in the US the rate of concussion in soccer, football and hockey is about equal.